mylonasc/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I have recently started a position as a risk analyst at Deloitte AG (Zurich).
-In my previous work as a doctoral researcher I developped deep learning techniques for quantifying uncertainty and surrogate modeling for wind farms and estimating the remaining useful life of wind turbine components.
+I have recently started a position as a senior consultant at Deloitte.
+In my previous work as a doctoral researcher I worked on developing deep learning techniques for quantifying uncertainty and surrogate modeling for wind farms and estimating the remaining useful life of wind turbine components.
-#I am a computational scientist with broad scientific computing and data science education.
-I have recently successfully defended my Ph.D. dissertation.
-During my Ph.D. work, I developed combinations of Bayesian Deep Learning and Graph Neural Networks for structural health assessment problems such as data-driven localization of damage and remaining useful life estimation.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/MylonasCharilaos_Oct21.pdf" "newtab" >}}resumé{{< /staticref >}}.